 During the early years of rugby’s history there were many disputed results.
 This was due to the fact that there were no referees, games being controlled by one umpire from each team.
 As can be imagined arguments were frequent and often heated.
 It was not uncommon after a close match for both sides to claim victory.
 The first Leicester-Moseley match, in 1880, was one of these occasions when controversy reigned.

-It was then the turn of the Leicester captain to respond which he did as follows ‘the real facts of the case are these-and I and my side say that Mr. Gibson was ‘off-side’; the Moseley men deny it; the umpires (Mr. Kemp and Mr. Holmes) likewise differed in opinion.
+This prompted a response from the Leicester captain in which he stated ‘the real facts of the case are these-and I and my side say that Mr. Gibson was “off-side”; the Moseley men deny it; the umpires (Mr. Kemp and Mr. Holmes) likewise differed in opinion.
 When an affair stands thus in a court of justice it is decided upon the testimony of independent witnesses.
 These-I mean the bystanders, many being old football players, and men of high standing in the town-are, as far as I can ascertain, unanimous in declaring the try was an unfair one.’

 Minor points or touchdowns were when a side was forced to ground the ball in its own in-goal area, which today would result in a five-metre scrum or a 22-metre dropout.